ShakuriAvi/Who-Is-Calling/README.md

 # Names Page:

-When the user is on the names page, he is presented with all the names he is called by in the contacts in the database
+When the user is on the names page, he is presented with all the names he is called by in the contacts in the database.

 <img src="https://user-images.githubusercontent.com/65177459/123824297-95220d00-d906-11eb-9413-3e2643373ec3.png" width="350" height="500">